confluentinc/kafka-rest/docs/intro.rst

   threads locally that each read from a separate consumer stream.
 * **Simple Consumer** - The high-level consumer should generally be preferred.
 However, it is occasionally useful to use low-level read operations, for example to retrieve messages at specific offsets.
+The new consumer implementation will make implementing these operations simpler.
 * **Most Producer/Consumer Overrides** - Only a few key overrides are exposed in the API (but global overrides can be set by the administrator).
 The reason is two-fold.
 First, proxies are multi-tenant and therefore most user-requested